jhendley25/towerfallTracker/README.md

 - npm install
 - bower update
 - maybe bower install underscore --save
+	- install 'whatEverYouNeedToInstall `--save` so the next person to clone doesn't have to do this step

 #### made the stickEmIn function
 - using underscore to foreach over data nested in an object